-This deli style macaroni salad recipe is the perfect side dish for backyard BBQs and holiday celebrations like Memorial Day, Labor Day and the Fourth of July!
+This deli macaroni salad recipe is the perfect side dish for backyard BBQs and holiday celebrations like Memorial Day, Labor Day, and the Fourth of July!

-Do you ever eat something at a restaurant – maybe a unique salad or a spectacular sandwich – and all you can think about afterwards is eating it again because it was such a great recipe?
+Do you ever eat something at a restaurant – maybe a unique salad or a spectacular sandwich – and all you can think about afterward is eating it again because it was such a great recipe?

-Maybe you go back to the restaurant soon so you can partake in it again, savoring each bite while wondering how they do it.
-Or maybe you try your hand at recreating it at home so you can have it again and again.
-And again.
+You could return to the restaurant soon to partake in it again, savoring each bite while wondering how they do it.
+Or you could try recreating it at home to have it repeatedly whenever you get a craving.

-I am having this same predicament with the deli style macaroni salad that they sell in our local grocery store’s deli section.
+I had this same predicament with a creamy macaroni salad I picked up at our local grocery store’s deli counter.

-I was purchasing pints of their macaroni salad every week when I went grocery shopping.
+I purchased pints of their macaroni salad weekly when I went grocery shopping.
 And it’s time to stop.

-I took a little look at the ingredient list (not hard, since it’s printed on the label) and tried my hand at making a copycat version of it.
-Ladies and gentleman, I feel your pain if you’ve ever tried to recreate a recipe.
-Especially a restaurant’s dish where you’re guessing at the ingredients.
+Ladies and gentlemen, I feel your pain if you’ve tried to recreate a recipe.
+Particularly a restaurant’s dish where you’re guessing at the ingredients.

 Deli Style Macaroni Salad Recipe